Autos & Audio Systems

 Text from Philadelphia and Detroit area newspapers.

-Republished in about 220 newspapers' automtive section all around the US.
+Republished in about 220 newspapers:

 Building the perfect car stereo system for an audiophile